Sauer02/WebEngineering_BaseTemplate/README.md

 - added the "lang" property to the "html" tag, so SEO and also screen readers can know, which language is used on this website
 - added alt texts to the img
+- added the text in the html into "p" elements and removed the "br"

 # Extended Coding Playgrounds